emollett/nextjs-blog-spike/guides/testing.md

 You should care that if testers find a problem it is addressed before the developer moves onto another piece of work
-- have low work in progress limits so there isn't a large backlog of work for testers to get through that mean the developers have long moved on by the time a tester gets to their change
+- have low work in progress limits so there isn't a large backlog of work for testers to get through that means the developers have long moved on by the time a tester gets to their change
-- enforce right to left priority on the kanban board, that finishing off a piece of work by addressing issues raised by testers is more important than working on something new
+- enforce right to left priority on the kanban board, so that finishing off a piece of work by addressing issues raised by testers is more important than working on something new

 You should care there is good test coverage, and that the test coverage is high quality